Dr. Wagner: Retirement and death

 On April 27, 1986, González was scheduled to team with his son for the first time, facing off against the team of Ángel Blanco and Ángel Blanco Jr. While driving to Monterrey from Nuevo Laredo the car, carrying González, Ángel Blanco, El Solar, Mano Negra and Jungla Negra crashed when one of the tires exploded. Ángel Blanco, the driver of the car, was killed on impact, while González suffered severe spinal damage and was rushed to the hospital for emergency surgery.
 The remaining three wrestlers, all passengers in the back seat, only suffered minor injuries from the crash.
 González had to have steel wires inserted into his spinal column in order to stabilize him, but the injury left him requiring the use of a wheelchair.
 The doctors told him he would never walk again, but he would later learn to walk with the use of a cane.
 Following his forced retirement González kept a keen interest in wrestling, overseeing the careers of his sons Dr. Wagner Jr. and César, who wrestled under the name Silver King.
 He would also work as a cab driver as well as owning a gym and several pieces of real estate.
 In early 2004 González had to undergo back surgery to have the wires in his spinal column replaced, improving the mobility in his legs.
 On September 12, 2004, González suffered a heart attack and died; his death was a surprise to friends and family, as he had generally been in good health.

 Personal life

-Manuel González married Magdalena Barrón and together they had three sons, Oscar, César (Silver King) and Juan Manuel (Dr. Wagner Jr.) as well as a daughter Mayra.
-Two of González' many grandchildren have become professional wrestlers, El Hijo de Dr. Wagner Jr., the son of Dr. Wagner Jr. and the son of César González who will earn the name Silver King Jr. once he completes his college degree.
+Manuel González married Magdalena Barrón and together they had three sons, Oscar, César (known as Silver King) and Juan Manuel (Dr. Wagner Jr.) as well as a daughter Mayra.
+Four of González' many grandchildren have become professional wrestlers; El Hijo de Dr. Wagner Jr. & Galeno del Mal, the sons of Dr. Wagner Jr., and the sons of César González Silver King Jr. & El Hijo de Silver King, the former of whom earned the name once he completed his college degree.